ChucKN0risK/gitbook/platform/cli.md

 #### Pull

-Pull design tokens and assets from a Specify repository.
+Pull design tokens and assets from your Specify repository.

 ```bash
 specify pull [flags]